 - Where individuals allegedly recruit drug addicts to act as patients to obtain large amounts of controlled substances, where there is no legitimate medical need for the issuance of the prescription;

-- Where doctors allegedly sign prescriptions in blank to be used by the Pill Mill to illegally sell controlled substances;
+- Where doctors allegedly sign prescriptions in blank to be used by the Pill Mill to sell controlled substances illegally;

-- Where doctors or other individuals allegedly complete fake documentation for a non-existent or phony patient’s file in order to justify prescriptions issued.
+- Where doctors or other individuals allegedly complete fake documentation for a non-existent or phony patient’s file to justify prescriptions issued.

-DEFENSES TO CONSPIRING TO OPERATE A PILL MILL CLINIC
+DEFENSES FOR CONSPIRING TO OPERATE A PILL MILL CLINIC

 The law does allow for legitimate pain management clinics.
 There are requirements that must be met to operate a legitimate pain management clinic.
-An employee may believe that they are working at a legitimate pain management clinic.
-Each client’s circumstance must be carefully studied in order to determine how best to defend a client charged with operating a pill mill.
+Employees may believe they are working at a legitimate pain management clinic.
+Each client’s circumstance must be carefully studied to determine how best to defend a client charged with operating a pill mill.